pchapin/augusta/README.md

 the RTS/SL/src folder into GPS to build the current version of the standard library.
 At the time of this writing the runtime library in RTS/RL is empty.

+All of these projects can be compiled via SBT.
+The SBT build control file has all the necessary dependencies declared so that building one project should trigger the download of the required libraries and the building of required subprojects.
+The usual SBT tasks can be used to build API (interna) documentation, run tests, and so forth.
+See the [SBT documentation](https://www.scala-sbt.org/documentation.html) for more details.

 ### Documentation

 The external documentation can be built using your DocBook tool chain.
 You will find the DocBook